Hitchwiki/hitchhiking-heatmap-generator/README.md

 Currently this archiver is deployed by @tillwenke on Azure like this:

-Get an Azure account with a Subscription and create the resource group `dumpstermap`.
+Get an Azure account with a Subscription and create the resource group `hitchhiking-data`.
 Then run the following from terminal:

 az login

-az acr create --name dumpstermap --resource-group dumpstermap --sku Basic
+az acr create --name crhitchhiking --resource-group hitchhiking-data --sku Basic

-az acr login --name dumpstermap
+az acr login --name crhitchhiking

-(docker build -t dumpstermap-huggingface-uploader:v3 .)

-docker build -t dumpstermap.azurecr.io/dumpstermap-huggingface-uploader:v4 .
+docker build -t crhitchhiking.azurecr.io/dumpstermap-huggingface-uploader:v4 .

-(docker tag dumpstermap-huggingface-uploader:v3 dumpstermap.azurecr.io/dumpstermap-huggingface-uploader:v3)

 docker push dumpstermap.azurecr.io/dumpstermap-huggingface-uploader:v4